 - Huey, Dewey, Louie, and Webby respectively have the names "Red", "Blue", "Green", and "Purple".

 - Soren and Claudia are "Silver and Gold", which represents how Viren favored Claudia for being gifted while Soren was Book Dumb.

 - In the collection Closet of Colors, all the characters have color-themed names.

 - Mr. Blue, Mr. Grey, Mr. Brown and Mr. Green (note that these are all quite normal American surnames) from The Taking of Pelham One Two Three

 - Reservoir Dogs contains an homage to Pelham with Mr. Blonde, Mr. Blue, Mr. Brown, Mr. Orange, Mr. Pink, and Mr. White.
 (Although, to be fair, these are assigned aliases deliberately chosen to adhere to a theme.)
 Some guy on some other job is Mr. Purple according to Joe, or else he was just claiming as much to shut down Mr. Pink's complaints about his alias.

 - In Quantum of Solace, Mr. White's employer is a certain Dominic Greene, and one of Greene's subordinates is a Mr. Slate.

-- Coincidentally occurs among a few cast members of School of Rock: Jack Black, Mike White, Sarah Silverman and Jordan-Clair Green.
+- Coincidentally occurs among a few cast members of School of Rock: Jack Black, Mike White, Sarah Silverman, Jordan-Clair Green and Rebecca Brown.